ArpitxGit/ZusK/README.md

 # ZusK

-### First touch point of [Blockchain Powered eSIM](https://github.com/ArpitxGit/Blockchain-Powered-eSIM) in N&W S3
+### First touch point of [Blockchain Powered eSIM](https://github.com/ArpitxGit/Blockchain-Powered-eSIM)

 A Zero-Knowledge Know Your Customer (KYC) protocol that is specifically designed for telecom network providers/companies to verify users who want to subscribe to their network.
 ZusK uses zero-knowledge cryptographic algorithms to create a ZK identity for end users/customers and perform KYC using a zero-knowledge proof protocol.

 ## ZusK Design and Architecture

-ZusK is designed to be a secure and efficient KYC protocol that uses zero-knowledge proofs to verify the identity of end users/customers.
-The protocol is built on top of a blockchain-powered eSIM infrastructure, which provides a secure and decentralized platform for telecom network providers/companies to verify the identity of their customers.
+The ZusK protocol aims to provide a secure and privacy-preserving KYC process for telecom network providers while verifying users who want to subscribe to their network.
+The protocol utilizes three factors for user authentication: biometrics, a personal identification number (PIN), and a private key (PK).
+The user's mobile number will serve as the public key for identification purposes.

 ## Architecture componenets: